Suggested Stops Along The Mesa Arizona Fresh Foodie Trail

 www.queencreekolivemill.com

-Also recommended in the Town of Queen Creek is the Queen Creek Olive Mill, yet another world-class, locally owned family business that harvests from 7,000 olive trees across 100 acres and produces extra virgin olive oil right on site.
-Founded by the very personable Detroit native Perry Rea and his wife Brenda, Queen Creek Olive Mill has been in operation for more than 20 years and also features a large gourmet Marketplace, multiple daily tours and ongoing special events.
+Also recommended in the Town of Queen Creek is the Queen Creek Olive Mill, another world-class, locally owned family business that harvests from 7,000 olive trees across 100 acres and produces extra virgin olive oil onsite by the very personable Detroit native Perry Rea and his wife Brenda, Queen Creek Olive Mill has operated for more than 20 years and also features a large gourmet Marketplace, multiple daily tours, and ongoing special events.

 Olive Mill Tours

-Daily tours of this popular business along the Mesa Fresh Foodie Trail showcases Perry Rea’s extra virgin olive oils are approximately 45 minutes long and are first come, first served and cost just $7, with reservations not required for groups of eight or less.
-The Marketplace offers what seems to be everything that is extra virgin olive oil, stuffed olives and olive tapenades.
-There are also a unique Olive spa featuring home and spa products, balsamic vinegar and their award winning extra virgin olive oils.
+Daily tours of this popular business along the Mesa Fresh Foodie Trail showcases Perry Rea’s extra virgin olive oils, are approximately 45 minutes long and are first come, first served, and cost just $7, with reservations not required for groups of eight or less.
+The Marketplace offers what seems to be everything: extra virgin olive oil, stuffed olives, and olive tapenades.
+A unique Olive spa also features home and spa products, balsamic vinegar, and their award-winning extra virgin olive oils.

 Related: Best Rooms With A View In America